 The second call for applications (21 fellowships) is open from December, 15th 2018 to April, 1st 2019.
 Click here to apply.

 The PhD projects have to be supervised and supported by one (or more) researchers and hosted in one of the laboratories of the FSMP network.
 Fellows will enroll in one of the three Doctoral schools of Paris.

 The PhD project can also be in partnership with Industry.

 A research visit abroad of at least two months will be mandatory and organized also in order to promote the international visibility of the student.

-Laureates of this programme will sign a contract, starting in September 1st 2018 (at the earliest), with one the FSMP universities or institutions.
+Laureates of the programme will sign a contract, starting in September 1st 2019 (at the earliest), with one the FSMP universities or institutions.
 They will get a 2 710 € as monthly gross salary (including employer cost) for 36 months.

 It is mandatory that call candidates find a potential advisor into the FSMP network (how to find an advisor) and contact the director of the corresponding host laboratory and the director of the corresponding local doctoral school before filling the online application form of COFUND MathInParis programme.